Before we posted our answer, Google returned 15.8 million results for “Does social media help you rank in Google search results?”

 Thirty-one votes and a 4.8/5 rating though!
 That’s good enough to continue on to their site.

 This is called a “branded search” because users type in the company name.
-Good or bad reviews don’t change the intent of the search, so Reviews from the web have only a small effect on a site’s rankings (remember, we wrote that social media sometimes affects rankings, just negligibly).
+Good or bad reviews don’t change the intent of the search, so Reviews from the web have only a small effect on a site’s rankings (remember, we wrote that Using Social Media for Business sometimes affects rankings, just negligibly).